-The normalised profiles of IWC in mixed-phase clouds look different from that of LWC.
-They show a wider range in 455 maximum values with lowest IWC for clouds below the inversion and highest values for clouds above or extending through the inversion.
+The normalized profiles of IWC in mixed-phase clouds look different from those of LWC.
+They show a wider range in maximum values with the lowest IWC for clouds below the inversion and the highest values for clouds above or extending through the inversion.
 Note that these correspond to the thinnest and thickest clouds, respectively.
 The IWC profile generally peaks at a height below the peak in the LWC profile - usually in the centre of the cloud but also closer to cloud base and likely due to more particle sublimation as the crystals fall.

-Unsurprisingly, it was found that liquid-water clouds during summer show the highest cloud-top temperatures, which can exceed 15°C but don't go below -15°C. As documented in Tjernström et al. (2015, 2019), ACSE cloud-top temperatures above 10°C correspond to a period of strong warm air advection that occurred at the beginning of August 2015.
+Unsurprisingly, it was found that liquid water clouds during summer show the highest cloud-top temperatures, which can exceed 15 °C but do not go below -15 °C. As documented in Tjernström et al. (2015, 2019), ACSE cloud-top temperatures above 10 °C correspond to a period of strong warm-air advection that occurred at the beginning of August 2015.
 As a consequence, the frequency distribution of cloud-top temperature observed during summer resembles that derived from Cloudnet observations at mid-latitudes (Bühl et al., 2016).
-In autumn the top temperatures of liquid clouds rarely exceed 0°C with observed values as low as -25°C. The maximum of cloud-top-temperature occurrence rate shifts from 0°C in summer to -5.0°C in autumn.
+In autumn the top temperatures of liquid clouds rarely exceed 0 °C, with observed values as low as -25 °C. The maximum of cloud-top-temperature occurrence rate shifts from 0 °C in summer to -5.0 °C in autumn.

-During summer, the tops of mixed-phase clouds are generally warmer than in autumn with a maximum just below 0°C. However, they are always colder than liquid-only clouds during the same season.
-During summer, cloud-top temperature can be as low as $-25^{\circ}$ C though they are mostly warmer than $-10^{\circ}$ C. Autumn reveals a bi-modal distribution of cloud-top temperature corresponding to precipitating (Ttop >-10°C) versus non-precipitating clouds (Ttop <-10°C).
+During summer, the tops of mixed-phase clouds are generally warmer than in autumn with a maximum just below 0 °C. However, they are always colder than liquid-only clouds during the same season.
+During summer, cloud-top temperatures can be as low as -25 °C, though they are mostly warmer than -10 °C. Autumn reveals a bimodal distribution of cloud-top temperature corresponding to precipitating ($T{top} > -10$ °C) versus non-precipitating clouds ($T{top} < -10$ °C).

-The IWC of mixed-phase clouds during summer and autumn mostly feature very low IWC of less than 0.07 gm-3, though values exceeding 100 gm-3 have been observed during autumn.
-In general, IWC was lowest in clouds with a low cloud top height and highest for clouds with top heights in the range from 3.0 to 4.0 km.
+The IWC of mixed-phase clouds during summer and autumn mostly feature very low IWC of less than $0.07 \,\mathrm{g}\,\mathrm{m}^{-3}$, though values exceeding $100 \,\mathrm{g}\,\mathrm{m}^{-3}$ have been observed during autumn.
+In general, IWC was lowest in clouds with a low cloud-top height and highest for clouds with top heights in the range from 3.0 to $4.0 \,\mathrm{km}$.

-While the three-month ACSE data set provides comprehensive observations of Arctic clouds, it is challenging to relate the findings to earlier campaigns such as SHEBA or ASCOS.
+While the 3-month ACSE data set provides comprehensive observations of Arctic clouds, it is challenging to relate the findings to earlier campaigns such as SHEBA or ASCOS.
 Although we find similar frequency distributions of LWP and IWP, the occurrence rate of clouds during ACSE was lower than during ASCOS.
-On the one hand, the observations have been

-475 conducted in different regions of the Arctic; consequently, observed differences might be the result of regional effects.
+On the one hand, the observations have been conducted in different regions of the Arctic; consequently, observed differences might be the result of regional effects.
 On the other hand, different campaigns cover different time periods.
-This means that inter-annual variability might be added on top of potential regional effects - this is particularly highlighted by the warm air advection events observed during ACSE.
+This means that inter-annual variability might be added on top of potential regional effects - this is particularly highlighted by the warm-air advection events observed during ACSE.